 One of the most important decisions of a working parent is finding someone to trust with the care of their children during the day.
 For many Americans, that answer is a local day care provider in the form of a commercial day care center or home.
-If that trust is violated and a child is physically or emotionally injured, the relationship of the child and day care provider is important but can be destroyed, and the child and parents grieve a lifetime.
+If that trust is violated and a child is physically or emotionally injured, the relationship between the child and the day care provider can be destroyed, while the child and parents grieve a lifetime.
 In many cases, parents will seek attorneys for personal injury because of their experience with these situations.
 Most parents, though, also work tirelessly to exhaust all legal remedies in their search for justice and for answers as to what happened to their helpless little loved one.
-The Chicago personal injury lawyers at Clifford Law understand the emotional and psychological demands inherent with these proceedings; therefore, they provide strength and determination parents need from attorneys for personal injury.
+The Chicago personal injury lawyers at Clifford Law Offices understand the emotional and psychological demands inherent with these proceedings; therefore, they provide the strength and determination parents need from attorneys for personal injury.

 The care of children is serious business that requires day care centers and homes to not only anticipate the needs and behaviors of children but also maintain close supervision over them.
 As attorneys for personal injury can attest, injury to children while at day care can arise from many causes, including lack of proper inspection of the premises to ensure against dangerous conditions, negligent hiring or inadequate training of employees, inadequate supervision of a child, or failure to adjust their approach in the care to the child’s particular behavioral or developmental needs.
 It is the responsibility of those who carry out such a business to ensure that they keep the child’s and families’ needs at the forefront of everything they do.
 When parents seek the help of Chicago personal injury lawyers in these cases, the attorneys conduct an official investigation to determine which shortcomings enabled the accident to occur.